Monreale Cathedral: its Fascinating History From Norman Conquest to today's iconic landmark

 In 1174, William II, the grandson of Roger II, decided to build a new cathedral to rival the great churches of Europe.
 He chose a site on a hill just outside Palermo, overlooking the city and the sea.

-The cathedral was dedicated to Virgin Mary.
+The cathedral was dedicated to the Virgin Mary.
 It was to be the centerpiece of a new monastery of the Benedictine order.

 The front side of Monreale CathedralIn front of Monreale Cathedral.